nmsa/tma-framework-m/README.md

 The monitoring interface receives data regarding a **broad range of components in a generic fashion**.
-To use this interface, the protocol defined [here](https://github.com/nmsa/tma-framework/blob/master/architecture/diagrams/TMA-M/TMA-M_sequence.jpg) must be foolowed, to assure the basic security properties in the data transmission (integrity and confidentiality).
+To use this interface, the protocol defined [here](https://github.com/nmsa/tma-framework/blob/master/architecture/diagrams/TMA-M/TMA-M_sequence.jpg) must be followed, to assure the basic security properties in the data transmission (integrity and confidentiality).

 *![Monitor Usage Sequence Diagram](https://github.com/nmsa/tma-framework/blob/master/architecture/diagrams/TMA-M/TMA-M_sequence.jpg) Sequence diagram for the usage of the monitor component.*